CareCru/cc-analytics-wiki/Treatments.md

 </details>

 ### FS Treatments Booked
-All procedures which were at one point associated to an appointment but that appointment is no longer active.
+All procedures included as treatments diagnosed which are associated to an appointment that appointment is no longer active.

 <details>
 <summary>Technical Details:</summary>